MultiSafepay/docs/content/payment-methods/direct-debit.md

     - Any additional information we request
     We send you an agreement to sign and email back to us.

-2. We check your eligibilty and if approved, activate the payment method for your account.
+2. We check your eligibility and if approved, activate the payment method for your account.
 3. Once approved, sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 4. Go to **Settings**.
 5. To activate the payment method for: